 – Leonardo Da Vinci

-Getting Things Done by David Allen is a no-nonsense, thorough, accessible and easy-to-follow foray into the realm of organization.
+Getting Things Done by David Allen is a no-nonsense, pragmatic, thorough and easy-to-follow foray into the realm of productivity.

 This book is practical in that anyone from a CEO to a house-wife is able to implement its tenets, and reasonable in that it doesn’t require much complexity in its implementation and application.